 - Black military-style peacoat with open side chest pockets and flapped hip pockets

-- Blue short-sleeve heavy duty sweatshirt (basically a standard crew neck sweatshirt with the sleeves removed at the elbows)
+- Blue heavy duty sweatshirt with cut-off raglan sleeves

-- Light khaki flat front “drainpipe trousers” with plain-hemmed bottoms belt loops, flapped right rear pocket, jetted left rear pocket, and slash side pockets
+- Light khaki flat front “drainpipe trousers” with belt loops, slanted side pockets, flapped right rear pocket, jetted left rear pocket, and plain-hemmed bottoms

 - Brown M-43 service roughout leather 8-eyelet combat boots